DevDhruvJoshi/CareNest/README.md

 ### Notes

+PR checks: Merges into protected branches wait for CI (build + smoke) to pass.

 - CI uses Node 20 with npm workspaces; it runs a single install at repo root, then builds `packages/db`, `apps/api`, and `apps/web`.
 - Prisma reads `DATABASE_URL` at build/runtime.
 In Docker Compose, the API uses the `db` service URL.
 - Only `NEXT_PUBLIC_*` keys appear in the browser.
 Keep secrets server-side.